pestrela/music/traktor/README.md

 * DDJ-SZ
 * DDJ-SX2

-The other controllers [are compatible](../ddj/1%20MIDI%20codes) but there are always differences. **So for these please try the mapping in a shop/friend.**
+The other controllers [are compatible](../ddj/1%20MIDI%20codes) - but there are always differences. **So for these please try the mapping FOR FREE in a shop/friend.**

 Sometimes I test other controllers myself; ONLY in this case I describe the results in the first page of the mapping manual.
+The 1000SRT is a special case, [which I cover here](#is-the-ddj-1000srt-also-mappable-to-traktor)

-The jogs is exactly the same story, plus the [comments about MIDI jogs](#But-can-i-still-scratch-using-MIDI)
+Regarding the Jogs: this is exactly the same story, plus the [all the comments about MIDI jogs](#But-can-i-still-scratch-using-MIDI-How-much-is-the-latency-of-your-maps)

 # DJ collection converters